thirdweb-dev/go-sdk/docs/contract_deployer.md

 ## Contract Deployments

-The contract deployer lets you deploy new contracts to the blockchain using just the thirdweb SDK.
+The contract deployer lets you deploy new contracts to the blockchain using just the thirdweb SDK\.
 You can access the contract deployer interface as follows:

 ```
 import (